bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>jQuery UI</h4>

-The two easing values that come with jQuery may be extend with the use of different plug-ins, of which may offer additional values.
-One of the most popular plug-ins is the [jQuery UI](http://jqueryui.com/) suite.
+<p>The two easing values that come with jQuery may be extend with the use
+of different plug-ins, of which may offer additional values.
+One of the most popular plug-ins is the <a href="http://jqueryui.com/">jQuery UI</a> suite.</p>

-On top of new easing values jQuery UI also provides a handful other interactions, effects, widgets, and other helpful resources worth taking a look at.
+<p>On top of new easing values jQuery UI also provides a handful other
+interactions, effects, widgets, and other helpful resources worth taking a look at.</p>

 <h4>Effect Callback</h4>

-When an animation is completed it is possible to run another function, called a callback function.
+<p>When an animation is completed it is possible to run another function,
+called a callback function.
 The callback function should be placed after the duration or easing, if either exist.
-Inside this function new events or effects may be placed, each following their own required syntax.
+Inside this function new events or effects may be placed, each following their own required syntax.</p>

 ```
  1  $('.error').show('slow', 'linear', function(event){